voedger/voedger/pkg/goutils/testingu/README.md

 #### Fields:
 - Name string: The name of the test case.
 - Args []string: The arguments to pass to the CLI command.
-- Version string: The version string to pass to the CLI command.
 - ExpectedErr error: The expected error (if any).
-- ExpectedErrPattern string: A substring to find in the error message.
+- ExpectedErrPatterns []string: A list of expected substrings to find in the error message.
-- ExpectedStdout string: The expected substring to find in stdout.
+- ExpectedStdoutPatterns []string: A list of the expected substrings to find in stdout.
-- ExpectedStderr string: The expected substring to find in stderr.
+- ExpectedStderrPatterns []string: A list of the expected substrings to find in stderr.

 ## Functions